vmware/build-tools-for-vmware-aria/mkdocs/usage/products/vcfa/all-apps/index.md

 #### Content Filtering

 Following is a list of the rules for managing project contents based on the contents of the content descriptor for each category type.
-Note that these rules apply to both types operation types, export (pulling contents) and import (pushing contents).
+Note that these rules apply to both operation types, export (pulling contents) and import (pushing contents).

 - Empty array (`[]`) - nothing from the object type is processed.
 - List of items - only the listed items from the object type are processed.
 If an object is not present on the server, an exception is thrown.
 - Null (no value) - everything from the object type is processed.

-!!! note
-    If the given objects are not found on the server, an error is thrown.

 ##### Content Filtering Rule Example